- 2 plans + optional add-ons

-Below is House Method’s 2021 First American Home Warranty review.
-We compare the company’s plans and pricing, do a deep dive into the company, show how it stacks up against its competition, and provide reviews from current and previous customers.
+Below is House Method’s 2022 First American Home Warranty review.
+We compare the company’s plans and pricing, do a deep dive into it, show how it stacks up against its competition, and provide reviews from current and previous customers.

 |✓ Offers replacement of some covered items that are too damaged to repair|

-FAHW offers two plans—a Basic Plan and a Premier Plan—at a cost of $38–$48.50 per month.
+FAHW offers two plans—a Basic Plan and a Premier Plan—at $38–$48.50 per month.
 The exact price of your home warranty plan will depend on your location and the type of coverage you choose.
-They also offer optional coverage for items like your pool, well pump, and central air conditioning, for an additional cost.
+They also offer optional coverage for items like your pool, well pump, and central air conditioning for an additional cost.